pikakolendo02/pymol_syntax_kate/README.md

 ## Use:
 ### Package Control:
-Install the package named "Pymol Language" and it should work automatically on `.pml` files.
+Install the package named [Pymol Language](https://sublime.wbond.net/packages/Pymol%20Language) and it should work automatically on `.pml` files.

 ### Manual:
 Copy the `pymol.tmlanguage` file into the user packages folder.
 On Mac, for sublime text 3, this folder is `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/pymol.tmLanguage`.
 After this, it should immediately be applied to all `.pml` files.